SpectraL519/cpp-gl/docs/graph.md

 - **`graph.remove_vertex(vertex_id)`**:
   - *Description*: Removes the vertex with the given ID from the graph.
   - *Parameters*:
-    - `vertex_id: types::size_type` – The ID of the vertex to remove.
+    - `vertex_id: types::size_type` – The ID of the vertex to be removed.
   - *Return type*: `void`

 - **`graph.remove_vertex(vertex)`**:
   - *Description*: Removes the specified vertex from the graph.
   - *Parameters*:
-    - `vertex: const vertex_type&` – A reference to the vertex to remove.
+    - `vertex: const vertex_type&` – A reference to the vertex to be removed.
   - *Return type*: `void`

 - **`graph.remove_vertices_from(vertex_id_range)`**: